Phase transitions for polyadic epidemic and voter models with multiscale groups: Results

-Globally, for $g_{\I} \geq 2$, we find that along the non-trivial, endemic equilibrium, eventually, a double saddle-node bifurcation is forming as the recovery rate $r$ is increased (Fig.~\ref{fig:sis-epidemic-model}a).
-Moreover, we can estimate that at the onset of the formation of double saddle-node bifurcation via a codimension-two cusp bifurcation
+Globally, for $g_{\I} \geq 2$, we find that along the nontrivial, endemic equilibrium, eventually, a double saddle-node bifurcation is forming as the recovery rate $r$ and more specifically $r g_{\I} N^{g-1}$ is increased (Fig.~\ref{fig:sis-epidemic-model}(a)).
+Moreover, we can estimate that at the onset of the formation of a double saddle-node bifurcation via a codimension-two cusp bifurcation

-assuming that $g$ is large with $g \approx g_{\S} \gg g_{\I}$ (Fig.~\ref{fig:sis-epidemic-model}c; see \hyperref[sec:supplemental-material]{Supplemental Material}).
+assuming that $g$ is large with $g \approx g_{\S} \gg g_{\I}$ (Fig.~\ref{fig:sis-epidemic-model}(c); see Appendix~\ref{sec:appendix-SIS-double-saddle-node}).
 For $g_{\I}$ fixed, this means that as the group size is increased, the \enquote{critical} recovery rate $r$ decreases exponentially in $g$.
-In turn, this means that for groups large enough the double saddle-node bifurcation is always observed.
-In contrast, for $g_{\I} = 1$, we find that along the non-trivial, endemic equilibrium a (single) saddle-node bifurcation forms as soon as the transcritical bifurcation turns subcritical (Fig.~\ref{fig:sis-epidemic-model}b).
+In turn, this means that for groups large enough, the double saddle-node bifurcation is always observed.
+In contrast, for $g_{\I} = 1$, we find that along the nontrivial, endemic equilibrium a (single) saddle-node bifurcation forms as soon as the transcritical bifurcation turns subcritical (Fig.~\ref{fig:sis-epidemic-model}(b)).